PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 13:54:56
+Last updated: 2024-04-02 13:56:19
-Random Quote: Meditation is the dissolution of thoughts in eternal awareness or Pure consciousness without objectification, knowing without thinking, merging finitude in infinity. - Voltaire
+Random Quote: The most complicated achievements of thought are possible without the assistance of consciousness. - Sigmund Freud